AAU-CoDE/Virtual-Test-Bench/README.md

 # Virtual-Test-Bench
-Extract MOSFET datasheet parameters from a SPICE model
+Extract MOSFET datasheet parameters from a SPICE model.
+Currently supports Rdson(Tj) & Coss(vds)

 # Path picker
 First time running the simulation, pick the path to the directory where the device model .lib file is stored.
 This path will be saved as "LTlibPathInfo.mat".
-If the path is changed, delete LTlibPathInfo.mat and select the new path.
+If the path is changed, delete LTlibPathInfo.mat and select the new path, or change it through the dialogue.

 Afterwards, select the path of the LTSpice executable, preferrably XVIIx86.exe.